JonathanZeru/TicTacToe/README.md

-# TikTakToe
+# TicTacToe
-TIkTakToe Game using HTML, CSS and Javascript
+TicTacToe Game using HTML, CSS and Javascript